genjidb/docs/content/en/docs/genji-sql/lexical-structure.md

 foo."bar baz"[0].bat
 ```

-Depending on the context, a single identifier with no dot or square bracket will be parsed an identifier or as field reference.
+Depending on the context, a single identifier with no dot or square bracket will be parsed as an identifier or as a path.